 - to comply with our legal and regulatory obligations

 Where we have obtained proper consent to do so we will also use your contact data:

 - To allow us to market our services;

 - To allow us to market relevant services by other third parties.

 We may also anonymise data and then use it for statistical analysis of the property market.

 We will securely pass identity and financial data we collect about property sellers, prospective property purchasers, and landlords to Propertymark Ltd to fulfil our legal obligation to carry out money laundering and financial criminal checks.
-We may also make reports to government agencies where we have a reasonable suspicion of money laundering or terrorist or criminal financing.
+We may also make reports to government agencies where we have a reasonable suspicion of money laundering, terrorist or criminal financing.